 You can’t expect to simply just discipline your child only once.
 Chastening your child reinforces in his mind which behavior is proper and which is not.

 Child-rearing is a primary role of the parents.
-Some parents are too busy in their work that they simply hire someone to take care of their children.
+Some parents are too busy with their work that they simply hire someone to take care of their children.

 Discipline guides a child.
 If a child doesn’t know that what he is doing is wrong, it will become a habit.
 If not corrected, it will ultimately lead to the destruction of the child.